 This makes sure no uncommitted files get into the release archive.
 It also will find if you forgot to commit something that is needed.
 It also makes sure the vagrant machines only get committed files and do a fresh start based on that.

-- run tox and/or binary builds on all supported platforms via vagrant, check for test failures - create a release on PyPi:
+- run tox and/or binary builds on all supported platforms via vagrant, check for test failures - create sdist, sign it, upload release to (test) PyPi: